noahehall/theBookOfNoah/0current/aws/0analytics.md

   - unified view for selected metrics & alarms
   - assess the health of resources & application across one/more regions
   - are global and no limit on how many to create
+  - dashboard source code can be copied and recreated (useful to use as templates)
+    - actions > copy source or something like that

 ### cloudwatch considerations